laurakcleve/terrain-blog/content/unpublished/stone-pillars/index.md

 I started with one pillar to test out the process, then used the refined methods on the remaining three.

+This project was great for using up a bunch of random foam scraps that were too small to be used for much else.

 ![basic-blocks](basic-blocks.jpg)

 Here are all the basic pieces cut out and ready to go.